4 d4 (Purple)

 How much do they cost?

 Now that the Kickstarter is over, pre-orders start at $24 for a set and get cheaper depending on how many you order.
-After the pre-orders are over, we plan to sell the set for $25, and we may stop offering the discounted multi-packs.
+After the pre-orders are over we plan to sell the set for $25, and without the option for discounted multi-packs.